-For further information about eSafety please refer to the Policies and Procedures section of the website.
-There is also a wealth of information about staying safe online available on the internet.
+There is a wealth of information about staying safe online available on the internet.
 A few useful links are listed below.

 |Guide to internet safety and safe surfing for young people from Think U Know.
 Learn about online safety when using blogs, chatting, online gaming, facebook, twitter, P2P and lots more.
 Lots of helpful information for parents and carers too.|

 |Know IT All, Childnet’s multi award-winning suite of education resources designed to help educate parents, teachers and young people about safe and positive use of the internet.|

 |KidSMART – learn about the internet and being a SMART surfer.|

 |CEOP – Child Exploitation and Online Protection website providing help and advice as well as a reporting service.|